OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingInternals.md

 All partitions utilize the concept of a "bucket grain", in which the hash-table bucket is implemented by a grain and contains a `HashIndexBucketState`, which is essentially a Dictionary that maps a key (the property value) to one or more grains that have that property value.

+#### Partitioning Schemes
 The details of the partitioning schemes are:
 - SingleBucket: The entire index is in a single grain.
 The Dictionary of this grain is therefore the spine for the entire index; it has an entry for each value of that property on any grain.
 Obviously, this is the least scalable approach and, with Transactions, may timeout due to lock contention.
 Implemented by `HashIndexSingleBucket`.
 Used only for Total indexes.
 - Per Silo: Similar to SingleBucket, except that there is a single bucket on each silo.
 The bucket is implemented by a grain service, `ActiveHashIndexPartitionedPerSiloBucketImplGrainService`, which maintains its own `HashIndexBucketState` (it does not use `HashIndexSingleBucket`).
 - Per Key: Each value of the indexed property maps to a different bucket grain, which may be on any silo.
 The "spine" of the index is thus distributed across these bucket grains.
 Each bucket grain is an instance of `HashIndexSingleBucket`, and its `HashIndexBucketState` will contain only the keys that hash to its hash value.
 Usually there is only one, but there may be collisions, mostly for strings or when `IndexingOptions.MaxHashBuckets` is set low enough to cause collisions.
 Because Indexing uses the default integer hash code, which is just the integer, and `IndexingOptions.MaxHashBuckets` is implemented by simple modulo, some property-value generation schemes can cause high collision rates.

 Because of the difference in `HashIndexBucketState` storage by each of these index options, updating `HashIndexBucketState` is done by a static function `HashIndexBucketUtils.UpdateBucketState`.
 This does not have any concurrency control (locking) because it is only called from methods on bucket grains, and Orleans ensures that Orleans ensures that no other thread can run concurrently in a grain before we reach an await operation, when execution is yielded back to the Orleans scheduler. `HashIndexBucketUtils.UpdateBucketState` is synchronous, so no await operation is encountered until it has returned.

+### IIndexInterface
+This is the base interface for both index implementation classes and hash bucket implementation classes; essentially, the index implementation calls through to the bucket implementation.

+#### IHashIndexInterface
+This adds a single method to IIndexInterface: `LookupUniqueAsync`, which is currently unused.
+Currently, uniqueness is defined at the index level, and thus this method appears unnecessary.
+Implementing it would require adding an additional query method, perhaps `IOrleansQueryable<TIGrain, TProperties>.GetUniqueResult`, which would be implemented in `QueryIndexedGrainsNode<TIGrain, TProperties>` to call `IHashIndexInterface.LookupUniqueAsync` (and there should be a transactional form as there is for `IIndexInterface` methods).

 ### Workflow Queues
 Indexing implements a workflow queue system that allows an index update to be lazy; the request is enqueued and then the original operation continues (by enqueueing more updates, or by returning to the caller).